Five-year Goals and Associated Interim Benchmarks

 From UNC Wilmington: The University of North Carolina Wilmington emphasizes academic excellence, scholarly research, and programs that prepare students for the careers of today and those that will exist in the future.
-UNCW faculty balance dedication to teaching with research that has regional, national, and international impact.
+UNCW faculty balance dedication to teaching with research that has regional, national and international impact.
 With a focus on the nine goals below, UNCW is committed to helping students achieve academic success and complete their degrees while building critical workforce skills.
-Additionally, the university, which was recently elevated to a doctoral-level university with high research activity by the Carnegie Classification of Institutions of Higher Education, will continue to increase faculty, staff, and student research productivity.
+Additionally, the university, elevated to a doctoral-level university with high research activity by the Carnegie Classification of Institutions of Higher Education, will continue to increase faculty, staff and student research productivity.

 By fall 2021, UNCW will enroll 3,576 low-income students, a 7.5% increase over 2015 levels (248 additional low-income students over a base of 3,328).

-From UNC Wilmington: By fall 2018, UNCW had surpassed its 2021 performance goal as a result of numerous efforts to make higher education more accessible to students from all backgrounds.
+From UNC Wilmington: UNCW surpassed its 2021 performance goal in fall 2019 as a result of numerous efforts to make higher education more accessible to students from all backgrounds.
 The university introduces the possibility of college education through youth programs and K-12 school partnerships.
-Admissions actively recruits students from lower-income backgrounds, and the Office of Financial Aid offers programs specifically to assist them.
+The Office of Admissions actively recruits students from lower-income backgrounds, and the Office of Scholarships and Financial Aid offers programs specifically to assist them.
 Additionally, UNCW has increased outreach to students in rural high schools, Pell Grant recipients, and first-generation college students regarding financial aid resources and other support services available to them.
-The story of Alynna Summit’19, ’21M illustrates how UNCW programs support student success: “Coming from a family with a single mom who could barely make ends meet, it was stressed that I had to continue my education to make a better life for myself,” she said.
+The story of Alynna Summit ’19, ’21M illustrates how UNCW programs support student success: “Coming from a family with a single mom who could barely make ends meet, it was stressed that I had to continue my education to make a better life for myself,” she said.
 “I worked very hard in high school, met with my guidance counselor every week to help me apply to colleges since my mom didn’t know how to, and was able to obtain the scholarships needed to pay for college.”

 By fall 2021, UNCW will enroll 4,220 rural students, a 5.3% increase over 2016 levels (212 additional rural students over a base of 4,008).

 From UNC Wilmington: Although UNCW attracts students from around the globe, the rural regions of eastern North Carolina are an important source of students.
-As of fall 2019, UNCW already had surpassed its 2021 performance goal; however, the university remains committed to increasing opportunities for students from rural areas.
-As of January 2020, UNCW had entered into Pathways to Excellence agreements with 27 community colleges, providing a clear path for prospective transfer students.
-Admissions representatives made recruiting visits to 66 Tier I and II counties in North Carolina, despite a nearly month-long disruption due to Hurricane Florence.
-So far in 2019-20, admissions representatives have visited 78 of the 80 Tier I and II counties.
-To recruit transfer students, UNCW also holds “Apply on the Fly” events at community colleges (16 scheduled during spring semester 2019).
-Seahawk RISE, coordinated by UNCW’s University College, helps first-year students from rural areas by providing an assigned advisor, peer mentors, and a range of campus resources.
-Distance learning also enhances access to UNCW.
-For the second consecutive year, UNCW ranked 8th nationally among 2020 Best Online Bachelor’s Programs, as ranked by U.S. News & World Report.
+Recruiting students from rural areas continues to be an area of strength for UNCW, and the university remains committed to increasing opportunities for students from rural areas.
+As of January 2021, UNCW had entered into Pathways to Excellence agreements with 34 community colleges, providing a clear path for prospective transfer students.
+In 2021, UNCW Admissions plans to host virtual application workshop events for transfer students from NC community colleges.
+Over the past year, due to constraints caused by the global pandemic, Admissions shifted its events to virtual environments.
+Staff attended more than 1,000 programs and student meetings and hosted the university’s first-ever, three-day online open house for more than 1,000 participants.
+Additionally, Seahawk RISE, coordinated by UNCW’s University College, helps first-year students from rural areas by providing an assigned advisor, peer mentors and a range of campus resources.

 Achievement Gaps in Undergraduate Degree Efficiency